tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    } ExtensionType;

    struct {
-       ExtensionType extension;
+       ExtensionType outer_extensions<2..254>;
        uint8 hash<32..255>;
-   } OuterExtension;
+   } OuterExtensions;
 ~~~~

-This extension MUST only be used in ClientHelloInner and contains
+OuterExtensions MUST only be used in ClientHelloInner.
+It consists
+of one or more ExtensionType values, each of which reference an
-a digest of the corresponding extension in ClientHelloOuter.
+extension in ClientHelloOuter, and a digest of the complete
+ClientHelloInner.

 When sending ClientHello, the client first computes ClientHelloInner,
-including the PSK binders, and then MAY substitute any extensions
+including any PSK binders, and then MAY substitute extensions which
-which it knows will be duplicated in ClientHelloOuter with
+it knows will be duplicated in ClientHelloOuter.
+To do so, the client
-the corresponding "outer_extension".
-The hash value is computed
-over the entire extension, including the type and length field
+computes a hash H of the entire ClientHelloInner message with the same
-and uses the same hash as for the KDF used to encrypt ClienHelloInner.
+hash as for the KDF used to encrypt ClienHelloInner.
+Then, the client
+removes and and replaces extensions from ClientHelloInner with a single
+"outer_extensions" extension.
+The list of outer_extensions include those
+which were removed from ClientHelloInner, in the order in which they were
+removed.
+The hash contains full ClientHelloInner hash H computed above.

-This process is reversed by client-facing server upon receipt.
+This process is reversed by client-facing servers upon receipt.
+Specifically,
+the server replaces the "outer_extensions" with extensions contained in
+ClientHelloOuter.
+The server then computes a hash H' of the reconstructed
+ClientHelloInner.
+If H' does not equal OuterExtensions.hash, the server aborts
+the connection with an "illegal_parameter" alert.

 Clients SHOULD only use this mechanism for extensions which are
 large.
 All other extensions SHOULD appear in both ClientHelloInner